nondescryptid/opendoc-state-court-judgments/2019_SGMC_17/report.md

 #### Did the accused refuse to answer a public servant authorised to question?

 48     Having examined the series of questions, I was of the view that not all the answers to the questions posed by PW6 would be incriminatory or had a clear tendency to incriminate, or expose him to a ‘criminal charge, penalty or forfeiture’, should the accused state the truth therein as required under section 22(2) of the CPC.
 I agree with the prosecution that question 1 was a very general question dealing with the accused’s knowledge of the facts of the case.
 There was nothing to suggest that the accused had to give details which may incriminate him.
 As for question 4, it was a factual inquiry into the meaning the Chinese characters in one of the placards.
 Question 9 could hardly be characterised as incriminatory as it pertains to the accused’s personal particulars.
-As for question 10, the prosecution submitted that ‘it merely sought to determine if the accused recognised the move-on direction which had been issued to him[\[note: 10\]](#Ftn_10)’.
+As for question 10, the prosecution submitted that ‘it merely sought to determine if the accused recognised the move-on direction which had been issued to him[^10]’.
 I did not agree with the prosecution that the answer to this question would necessarily not incriminate him if he were to state the truth.

-49     That said, I agree with the prosecution that the accused was under a legal obligation to answer the questions posed by PW6 (whether the accused subjectively believes them to be ‘silly’ or not) at the material time he was being lawfully examined by PW6 as long as his answers could not have incriminated him in any way[\[note: 11\]](#Ftn_11).
+49     That said, I agree with the prosecution that the accused was under a legal obligation to answer the questions posed by PW6 (whether the accused subjectively believes them to be ‘silly’ or not) at the material time he was being lawfully examined by PW6 as long as his answers could not have incriminated him in any way[^11].

-50     Additionally, I found the accused’s refusal to answer questions 1, 4 and 9 was clearly blatant in light of the fact that he had at the very outset did not wish to co-operate with the authorities, by first refusing to leave the cell for an interview (P9)[\[note: 12\]](#Ftn_12) and subsequently stating that he was exercising his right of silence even before PW6 started posing the questions as stated in P10.
+50     Additionally, I found the accused’s refusal to answer questions 1, 4 and 9 was clearly blatant in light of the fact that he had at the very outset did not wish to co-operate with the authorities, by first refusing to leave the cell for an interview (P9)[^12] and subsequently stating that he was exercising his right of silence even before PW6 started posing the questions as stated in P10.
 His conduct was not a case of exercising his right to not self-incriminate to questions posed by PW6 in the course of recording P10.
 The accused had made it abundantly clear to PW6 and his colleagues that he was not going to answer any of the questions regardless of the nature of the questions.
-He was in fact lying to his left in a foetal position with the blanket covering his body and legs when PW6 tried to engage him.[\[note: 13\]](#Ftn_13) He continued to remain uncooperative even after PW6 had expressly warned him that his refusal to provide a statement may amount to an offence.
+He was in fact lying to his left in a foetal position with the blanket covering his body and legs when PW6 tried to engage him.[^13] He continued to remain uncooperative even after PW6 had expressly warned him that his refusal to provide a statement may amount to an offence.

 51     In light of the foregoing, I was thus satisfied that all four elements as stated in \[36\] above have been proven beyond reasonable doubt.